GuyDupenloup/gpt2_model_from_research_papers/README.md

 This repo contains a Tensorflow implementation of OpenAI's GPT-2 model.

-The main goal of this project was to construct the model using only these three research papers:
+The goal of this project was to construct the model using only these three research papers:

 - The original transformer paper published in 2017: